I've been an online writer for over nine years. My articles often focus on classical music, pet care, and classic books, and food.

-That's right--you can eat every part of this plant (Opuntia spp.), except the roots and the spines!
-In addition to the delicious nopales, a wonderful vegetable in the leaves, and delicious prickly pear fruits (also called Indian fig or Barbary fig, and known in Spanish as tuna, which are actually a very large berry), the prickly pear cactus is beneficial as food in another way -- you can grind up the seeds of this cactus to make a gluten-free flour with excellent nutritional properties.
+That's right—you can eat every part of this plant (Opuntia spp.) except the roots and the spines!
+In addition to the delicious nopales, a wonderful vegetable in the leaves, and delicious prickly pear fruits (also called Indian fig or Barbary fig, and known in Spanish as tuna, which are actually a very large berry), the prickly pear cactus is beneficial as food in another way—you can grind up the seeds of this cactus to make a gluten-free flour with excellent nutritional properties.

 How to Make and Use Prickly Pear Flour

-Reserve the seeds of the prickly pear fruit and allow them to dry thoroughly.
-Crack with a rolling pin, then put in a grinder (this is one of the very few seeds you can use a coffee mill to grind).
-Once you have seeds ground up, grind them fine, then for normal baking, because it has no gluten, in your recipes you can mix up to half prickly pear flour with regular flour for the total amount of flour you need.
-Use the prickly pear flour by itself for cooking where gluten development is not necessary, such as for battering food to fry, or for thickening soups, stews, sauces and gravies.
-You can also use it to make pasta, flatbread, and pancakes, or substitute for regular wheat flour in any recipes which do not need gluten.
+Because this prickly pear flour doesn't contain gluten, you can mix up to half of it with regular flour for the total amount of flour you need in your normal baking recipes.
+Use the prickly pear flour by itself for cooking where gluten development is not necessary, such as for battering food to fry or for thickening soups, stews, sauces, and gravies.
+You can also use it to make pasta, flatbread, and pancakes or substitute for regular wheat flour in any recipes which do not need gluten.

 Unless you live next to a field full of cactuses, you will probably not harvest enough to make a large quantity of flour.
-At the same time, there is no reason not to use the seeds, and harvesting a few cups of flour a year is not an unreasonable amount to expect if you are eating the prickly pear fruits.
+At the same time, there is no reason not to use the seeds, and harvesting a few cups of flour a year is not an unreasonable amount to expect if you are eating prickly pear fruits.

 Why Turn This Into Flour?